algolia/instantsearch-core-swift/README.md

 ### Setup

-- Add a dependency on "AlgoliaSearch-Helper-Swift":
+- Add a dependency on "InstantSearch-Core-Swift":

-    - CocoaPods: add `pod 'AlgoliaSearch-Helper-Swift', '~> 1.0'` to your `Podfile`.
+    - CocoaPods: add `pod 'InstantSearch-Core-Swift', '~> 1.0'` to your `Podfile`.

     - Carthage is not supported.
 [Wondering why?](#why-is-carthage-not-supported)

-- Add `import AlgoliaSearchHelper` to your source files.
+- Add `import InstantSearchCore` to your source files.

-**Note:** If you wish to use the API Client's offline mode, use the subspec `AlgoliaSearch-Helper-Swift/Offline` instead.
+**Note:** If you wish to use the API Client's offline mode, use the subspec `InstantSearch-Core-Offline-Swift` instead.

 ### Examples

-A good start is our [Movie Search demo](https://github.com/algolia/algolia-swift-demo), which makes extensive use of the Search Helper.
+A good start is our [Movie Search demo](https://github.com/algolia/algolia-swift-demo), which makes extensive use of the InstantSearch.